 Costs and conditions for assessment

-There is no additional charge for the RAN Quality Standard assessment process as it is included in the £100 Membership fee (for the first three calendar years of Membership).
+There is no additional charge for the RAN Quality Standard assessment process as it is included in the £30 per annum Membership fee.

 Member organisations will also have to achieve RVA's "Safe and Sound" Governance Mark, which focuses on good governance and management.
 The 'Safe & Sound' assessment process is also free and well supported by RVA.